Dear readers, fellow gamers,

 Sun Yat-sen’s ideas, despite the fact they were inspired by the work of past reformists, are still nonetheless radical for a society like China in the 1920s.
 If Nationalism can appeal to most people, tired of seeing their country bullied by foreigners, Democracy is a very recent experiment in China: voting for representatives has been established by the Qings in the late 1900s at provincial level and the Republic only offered one presidential election and two parliamentary ones.
 Not every Chinese could vote to these.
 And let us not talk about people’s Welfare, a horrifying concept for landlords and bourgeois classes!

-This axis depicts the take factions have on the implementation of Sun’s ideas: if this implementation is to be radical and rapid, they lean toward « Revolution« ; if they rather support a (very) gradual implementation (or even not at all!), they are leaning toward the preservation of « Traditions« .
+This axis depicts the take factions have on the implementation of Sun’s ideas: if this implementation is to be radical and rapid, they lean toward « Revolution« ; if they rather support a (very) gradual implementation (or even no implementation at all!), they are leaning toward the preservation of « Traditions« .

 Issue 4: Civilian government versus Military authority